SvetlinGeorgiev/WEBsite/README.md

 # WebProj
-This repo shows my web project.
 I love Conor McGregor so i made a website about him.

 How to run:
 - npm i install